souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

   }
 ]
 ```
-The JSON schema is accompanied by the `agent-extracted-predefined-classes` directory that contains the bytecodes of the listed classes.
+The JSON schema is accompanied by the `agent-extracted-predefined-classes` directory that contains the bytecode of the listed classes.

 ### Related Documentation